Skip to Main Content

 Evolution: From Personal Passion to Recognised Kitchen

-Regionally, the restaurant sits in an interesting peer set when measured against other Peranakan kitchens earning serious attention.
+Regionally, the restaurant sits in an interesting comparable set when measured against other Peranakan kitchens earning serious attention.
 The comparison extends across the Straits, where analogues in Malaysia include Bee See Heong in Seberang Perai, and further north where heritage-dining operations like The Planters at The Danna in Langkawi operate in adjacent but distinct register.

 Planning Your Visit